Get started: “Media literate people routinely ask questions,” according to the National Association for Media Literacy Education.

 NAMLE provides some helpful categories of questions to ask, noting “media literate people routinely ask questions in every category.”

-You can get started here: Build Media Literacy Skills with the Question Formulation Technique.
+Here are some ideas: Build Media Literacy Skills with the Question Formulation Technique.

 Primary source analysis and media literacy

 In a media landscape that changes and evolves so rapidly, enhancing students’ ability to ask their own questions about this central component of our society is one of the best future-proof tools we can give them.

 Cynthia Resor, a professor at Eastern Kentucky University, writing on the National Council for the Social Studies website, makes another important connection.
 “Media literacy, the ability to analyze the content and understand the purpose of media, is the modern label for age-old skills often called critical analysis,” she writes.
 Building students’ critical analysis skills around historical texts, images, and other primary sources goes hand-in-hand with media literacy.